cianjinks/MandelbrotViewer/README.md

   **src/resources/shaders/frag.shader**

     This file contains the math for generating the Mandelbrot Set.
-    If you wish to change the colours of the set you should modify the colorFunc function.
+    If you wish to change the colours of the set without the UI you should modify the colorFunc function.
-    It takes in a parameter "iter" which is the number of iterations it took before the modulus of a point on the set became >= 4.
+    It takes in the uniform u_maxIter which is the number of iterations it took before the modulus of a point on the set became >= 4.

 ## Libraries

 * [LWJGL 3](https://www.lwjgl.org/) (minimal OpenGL configuration)
 * [JOML](https://github.com/JOML-CI/JOML) (math library)
+* [Dear ImGUI](https://github.com/SpaiR/imgui-java) (pure java binding of the C++ UI library)